smur89/backend-challenge/README.md

 ## The task

-We need an API with which we can mange the posts for our blog.
-A post consist of an id (Integer), title (String) and body (String).
+We need an API with which we can manage the posts for our blog.
+A post consists of an id (Integer), title (String) and body (String).
 We need CRUD operations on this resource with the following endpoints:

  - `GET     api/v1/posts      // Returns all blog posts`
  - `POST    api/v1/posts      // Create a new blog post`